 anism and the iterative structure which precedes recursive definitions) is that much can be gained at the cost of a little redundancy.
-We note that Waterman (1970) provides another Acknowledgements example of the potential power of redundant descriptions.
-Within his automatic learning system in which the heuristics are represented by production rules, he states the importance of maintaining redundant production rules so that they might ICL, UK for the Data Sets III, IV and V.

-evolve into non-redundant generalisations.
+We note that Waterman (1970) provides another example of the potential power of redundant descriptions.
+Within his automatic learning system in which the heuristics are represented by production rules, he states the importance of maintaining redundant production rules so that they might evolve into non-redundant generalisations.